AlonsoCerpa/NeonEngine/README.md

 # NeonEngine

-Neon Engine is a 3D Game Engine in C++ using OpenGL, glm, ImGui and Assimp.
+Neon Engine is a 3D Game Engine that I implemented from scratch in C++ using OpenGL, glm, ImGui and Assimp.

 The currently supported features are:
 - PBR shading.